mahoney1/docs/commercial-paper-tutorial.md

 ## Conclusion

 Nice job - you're done.
 You learned how to deploy a very substantial Commercial Paper smart contract sample using the IBM Blockchain IDE and seen a glimpse of its abilities to create, package, install, instantiate a smart contract developed using Hyperledger Fabric's newest programming model.

-You've then taken that operational smart contract, and  interacted as employees of two different organizations, to complete the Commercial Paper's lifecycle.
-The users are using simple client applications and identities (provided by their respective organisations) and combine to write the historical evidence to the blockchain.
+You've then used that operational smart contract, and interacted as employees of two different organizations, to complete the Commercial Paper's lifecycle.
+The users are using simple client applications and identities (provided by their respective organisations) and they combine to write the transactions to the blockchain.

-The next tutorial will concentrate on another application perspective: getting the history of a particular asset, like a Commercial paper, from the blockchain.
-This will mean adding query functionality to the contract, and consuming this as a transaction from the respective clients.
+The next tutorial will concentrate on another application perspective: getting the history of transactions for a particular asset, like this Commercial paper.
+This means adding query functionality to the contract, and consuming this as a transaction, from the respective application clients.

 Thank you for completing this!